 Stay current: alert services for staying informed of new content in your area of interest.

-Create and publish content: tools available at UC and online.
+Create and publish content: software and publishing options available at UC and online.
 Links to best practices in content presentation.

-Network and collaborate: social media and collaboration tools.
+Network and collaborate: tips on using social media for professional use.

-Ethics and copyright: responsible use of digital technologies, netiquette, copyright, and attribution of sources.
+Ethics and copyright: responsible use of digital resources, netiquette, copyright, and attribution of sources.